BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 ### 6. Geospatial filter

-Geospatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region
+Geospatial presentation of results by preference of area should be made available for the user to refine their search to a specific location / spatial region.

 <div class="image-container">